Custom AI Application PRICE OPTIMIZATION

-Typically, prices are determined factoring in multiple aspects, so it hits the sweet spot where neither sales nor revenue figures are sabotaged; it takes an understanding of what would appeal to customers as the ideal price (presuming most customers have an elementary understanding of a product’s worth), while tuning into optimal quality, quantity, features, competitor pricing models etc., at said price point, to nudge purchase action, without compromising on business costs.
-Then again, pricing cannot focus on business costs alone, but also tune into capitalize on market movements, product demand, among other factors.
-It isn’t uncommon for businesses in the beverages industry, more so new entrants in saturated marketplaces, to align prices within the range of competitor prices, with minor price discrepancies.
+Typically, prices are determined factoring in multiple aspects, so it hits the sweet spot where neither sales nor revenue figures are sabotaged; it takes an understanding of what would appeal to customers as the ideal price (presuming most customers have an elementary understanding of a product’s price), while tuning into optimal quality, quantity, features, competitor pricing models etc., at said price point, to nudge purchase action, without compromising on business costs.
+Then again, pricing cannot focus on business costs alone, but also capitalize on market movements, product demand, among other factors.
+It is not uncommon for businesses in the beverages industry, more so new entrants in saturated marketplaces, to align prices within the range of competitor prices, with minor price discrepancies.
 Of course, there are other factors like product affinity, availability of substitutes, purchase frequency etc., that govern price elasticity and in turn buyer decisions.

 The beverages industry particularly notices alcoholic drinks in high-price categories, to be inelastic for the most part - underpinned by loyal patrons and understandably low purchase volumes given the hefty price tag.
 However, a dynamic pricing strategy that accounts for varying market factors usually comes into play with relatively inexpensive beverages that are prone to a higher price elasticity, as in the case of energy drinks, fruit juice etc. A price-conscious customer, who would predominantly lean towards inexpensive beverages, assuming he/she already has an affinity towards the product, would also find it easier to switch brands in the event the price of the desired product increases.
 The price elasticity of beverages even varies significantly across markets, emerging economies and developed countries; for instance it’s seen that alcoholic drinks are particularly prone to greater swings in consumption volume owing to price elasticity in developed countries when compared to developing countries.
 It's evident that multiple factors are at work in governing how pricing affects purchase decisions.
 Let’s delve into what price optimization entails in the beverages industry.

 The saturated disposition of the beverages market renders traditional pricing and revenue management strategies unproductive.
-Without data, it is difficult to gauge purchase drivers – whether it’s a shift in consumer purchase pattern or promotional offers, price changes in competitor products, or more.
+Without data, it is difficult to gauge purchase drivers – whether it is a shift in consumer purchase pattern or promotional offers, price changes in competitor products, or more.
 With multiple market factors at play and strong competition at its heels, beverage manufacturers are leaning on advanced analytics to strategize pricing and in turn manage revenues.
-Price Optimization AI tools help in growing short and long-term sales prospects with insights on the most optimal pricing, thereby helping beverage businesses to boost revenue and manage sales more effectively, in an otherwise highly competitive market.
+Price Optimization AI applications help in growing short and long-term sales prospects with insights on the most optimal pricing, thereby helping beverage businesses to boost revenue and manage sales more effectively, in an otherwise highly competitive market.

-A smart price optimization tool offers insights to optimize prices across consumer personas and markets by predicting actual incidence rates for a given price point.
+A smart price optimization application offers insights to optimize prices across consumer personas and markets by predicting actual incidence rates for a given price point.
 Design thinking frameworks further help in making a beeline from customer personas to packaging preferences, price sensitivity and more, to devise a holistic pricing strategy.

 Given how product categories are susceptible to multiple market factors that cause prices to oscillate, it’s essential to assess impact from price changes in SKU volumes, volume shift to other SKUs, launching new SKUs in the market, and so on.
 A smart view of SKU dynamics allows sales teams to maximize volume/ marginal contribution.

 With multiple product categories speckled across geographies, it becomes essential for sales managers to understand volume outlook based on different product-location combinations.
-The tool will have to factor in hyper-local market variables to get a comprehensive and more importantly realistic views of buyer persona and behavior.
+The application will have to factor in hyper-local market variables to get a comprehensive and more importantly realistic views of buyer persona and behavior.

-A buyer behaviour simulation tool helps decision-makers to visualize impact and answer various questions associated with pricing.
+A buyer behavior simulation tool helps decision-makers to visualize impact and answer various questions associated with pricing.
 A smart pricing model also unearths insights on opportunity cases to boost revenue in existing product categories, responding to changes in competitor pricing, and other market movements.

 Consumer price sensitivity is measured across categories and geographies using conjoint analysis.
 The indirect pricing technique helps in understanding how consumers perceive or value different facets/attributes of a product, which in turn influences their purchase decision.
 The proceeding results can then be used to chart out pricing models for individual markets.

-Conjoint analysis, a market research technqiue, is helpful in discerning consumer decision, by weighing in both statistical and real-life aspects.
-Typical survey methods are used for conjoint analysis, presenting different products from owned and competitor businesses across price points to sample shoppers, to guage purchase affinity in each category.
+Conjoint analysis, a market research technique, is helpful in discerning consumer decision, by weighing in both statistical and real-life aspects.
+Typical survey methods are used for conjoint analysis, presenting different products from owned and competitor businesses across price points to sample shoppers, to gauge purchase affinity in each category.
 Sometimes, integrated VR platforms may be used as an option to conduct surveys for conjoint analysis, where simulated shopping setups have consumers choosing products on different screens.

-It’s equally important to tune into market dynamics in different geographies.
+It is equally important to tune into market dynamics in different geographies.
 Conjoint surveys can be extended to sample customers in various geographies to understand price-location combinations conducive for sales.
 Here again, mining data on segmentation variables that are telling of customer persona such as economic indices, demographic factors, behavioral economics etc., across market variables like product features, packaging, advertising etc., helps in making realistic projection of sales volumes in different markets.